bestia-dev-archived/indexeddb_from_rust/README.md

 The original api for `indexeddb`is too hard and very old-fashioned without async/await.
 I will use the [idb](https://github.com/jakearchibald/idb) javascript library that makes `indexeddb` easier to use.
 Javascript has changed over time.
 Javascript is now in ES2020 edition.
-But Typescript is even better for me.
-I will write some typescript code, transpile it to javascript and invoke it from rust.
-In the end the library will use only the javascript file.
-Typescript is used only in development.
+I will make a typescript/javascript module to export functions from `idb`.
+Then one rust module to import functions from idb_export.
+The rust library `idbr` will use the imported functions and create rust objects/structs and methods/functions.
+My rust code will then use only the `idbr` crate and hopefully there will be no more JsValue or other javascript peculiarities.

 ![idbrDiagram](images/idbrDiagram.svg)

 ## Typescript adventure

+For my only module in javascript `idb_export`, I will rather use Typescript.
+I will write some typescript code, transpile it to javascript and invoke that from rust.
+In runtime my code will use only the javascript file.
+Typescript is used only in development.
 The Typescript compiler must be installed with `npm` that is a part of `nodejs`.
 I must first install `nodejs`.
 On Debian the package `sudo apt install nodejs` is old version 10.
 The recommended version is 14, but it is from another package source.
 nodesource.com is providing a script to add the new package source and install `nodejs`.